Mid Morning Matters with Alan Partridge

-Mid Morning Matters is a British digital radio show parody written by Steve Coogan, Neil Gibbons, Rob Gibbons and Armando Iannucci, produced by Baby Cow Productions and funded by the British arm of Australian lager company Foster's, starring Coogan as fictional radio DJ Alan Partridge.
+Mid Morning Matters with Alan Partridge is a British television sitcom written by Steve Coogan, Neil Gibbons, Rob Gibbons and Armando Iannucci, produced by Baby Cow Productions.
+Parodying a British digital radio show, it stars Coogan as the fictional radio DJ Alan Partridge.

 The first of twelve 15-minute episodes was uploaded to the Foster's Funny website on 5 November 2010, and then available on YouTube.
 Six 30-minute episodes titled Alan Partridge Mid Morning Matters: Special Edition, edited from the web series, began airing on Sky Atlantic in July 2012 as part of a deal between producers Baby Cow and BSkyB.
 A second series consisting of six episodes premiered in February 2016.

 Plot

 The show is shot from the perspective of a webcam in the studio of fictional station North Norfolk Digital.
-In Mid Morning Matters Alan Partridge (Steve Coogan) is back working as a disc jockey, after the failure of his television career.
+Alan Partridge (Steve Coogan) is back working as a disc jockey, after the failure of his television career.
 He is usually joined by 'Sidekick Simon' (Tim Key) who eventually leaves or is fired due to Alan's gradual dislike towards him.
 Alan is noticeably annoyed when he discovers that Simon has started guesting as a sidekick on another radio show (Bedtime with Branning).
 After Simon's departure, Alan recruits a new sidekick, Zoe (Pippa Duffy), and quickly develops a crush on her.
 In the final part of series one, Zoe reveals she is going travelling for three months, much to Alan's disappointment.
 Simon returns in series 2.